 2. Data Center Buildings

-Data centers are dedicated facilities that keep the internet running and make cloud storage accessible for large companies.
+Data centers are dedicated industrial facilities that keep the internet running and make cloud storage accessible for large companies.
 On average, they are about 100,000 square feet spacious housing an extensive number of computer servers and telecom switching equipment.

-To protect equipment from damage or overheating, effective cooling systems, HVAC, and security systems are in place.
+To protect the data center’s equipment from damage or overheating, effective cooling systems, HVAC, and security systems are in place.
 Additionally, there are redundant power supplies (one or two units) to ensure smooth technology running during any power outage.
 Data centers are designed with reinforced floor slabs to withstand heavy loads from network equipment.

 3. Showroom Buildings